rajagashe/EC2Collection/README.md

 # EC2Collection
 This is a Python class that gathers the Amazon Web Services (AWS) EC2(Elastic Compute Cloud) data from your account for a specific region and provides routines to analyse it.
+This class is iterable.

 #Pre-Requisites
 This module expects the following other modules to be present before it can be used: